-No fewer than 154 French films or films co-produced with France will be screened in most of the festival's strands, including:
+No fewer than 154 French films or films co-produced with France were screened in most of the festival's strands, including:

 - 51 in National Competition